Which is better for you: Disc Sander or Belt Sander?

 Smoothing Curves and Contours

-The circular sanding disc evenly abrades concave and convex curves along the entire edge of the workpiece.
-The smooth continuous motion prevents uneven scratches or ridges.
-The small disc is very maneuverable for smoothing inside curves and contours.
+The circular sanding disc evenly sands both concave and convex curves along the edge of the workpiece.
+Its smooth, continuous motion helps prevent uneven scratches or ridges.
+The small disc is easy to control, making it ideal for smoothing inside curves and contours.

 Sanding Circles and Arcs

-The rotating disc action lets you precisely trace rounded arcs or sand a shaped disc/ring down to a perfect circle.
-A disc sander is a must-have tool for any curved work.
+The rotating disc action allows you to trace rounded arcs with precision.
+It also helps sand a shaped disc or ring down to a perfect circle.
+A disc sander is essential for any curved work.

 Removing Saw Marks on Edges